 You may also report privacy complaints to a local data protection authority.
 For reference, we set out below the identity of relevant national data protection authorities:

 Czech Republic: the Office for Personal Data Protection, https://www.uoou.cz/

 France: Commission Nationale de l’Informatique et des Libertés (CNIL), www.cnil.fr/en/home

 Munich: Bavarian Data Protection Authority, https://www.lda.bayern.de/en/index.html

 Poland: the Inspector General for the Protection of Personal Data (Generalny Inspektor Ochrony Danych Osobowych), www.giodo.gov.pl/en

 Switzerland: Swiss Federal Data Protection and Information Commissioner, https://www.edoeb.admin.ch/edoeb/en/home/the-fdpic/links/data-protection---switzerland.html

 UK: the Information Commissioner’s Office, www.ico.org.uk

-As a Privacy Shield participant, Weil commits to binding arbitration at the request of an individual to address any complaint relating to our privacy notice or our personal information practices that has not been resolved by other recourse and enforcement mechanisms in respect of personal information which is transferred from the European Economic Area to one of our US offices.
+As a Privacy Shield participant, Weil commits to binding arbitration at the request of an individual to address any complaint relating to our privacy notice or our personal information practices that has not been resolved by other recourse and enforcement mechanisms in respect of personal information which is transferred from the European Economic Area or Switzerland to one of our US offices.